Mortgage

 5. Credit mix: 10%

 Credit card debt falls under the “amounts owed” category, which simply means the total amount of debt you owe.
-The most important factor in this category is your credit utilization ratio, which measures the percentage of your available credit currently being used.
+The most important factor in this category is your credit utilization ratio, which measures the percentage of available credit you’re currently using.
 For example, if you have $20,000 in available credit and you owe $3,000, then your credit utilization ratio is 15%.

-Ideally, your ratio shouldn’t exceed 30% — individually and collectively — on your credit cards.
+Tip: Ideally, your credit utilization ratio shouldn’t exceed 30% — individually and collectively — on your credit cards.

 Getting a mortgage with existing debt is possible, depending on how much debt you have and how well you’re managing it.
 Credit card debt affects three main factors that matter greatly in your ability to get a mortgage: